 3) Eat, Sleep, Digestion.
-When a baby has opportunities to move his limbs, extend and stretch his back, eventually propel himself to roll, scoot and crawl, he eats better, sleeps more restfully, and his bowels work better.
+When babies have opportunities to move their limbs, extend and stretch their backs, eventually propel themselves to roll, scoot and crawl, they eat better, sleep more restfully, and their bowels work better.
 As many of us recognize, these benefits of physical activity continue into adulthood.

 4) Self-confidence and independence.
 Our babies are born to us wholly dependent.
 The one way they can experience a taste of independence and begin to understand and express ‘self’ is through self-initiated play and movement.
-An infant who has ample opportunity to experiment and test his physical abilities without adult assistance becomes a tenacious problem solver.
-And learning he can overcome obstacles builds self-confidence (like finally finding the know-how to move that arm that keeps getting stuck beneath him as he rolls onto his belly).
+An infant who has ample opportunity to experiment and test their physical abilities without adult assistance becomes a tenacious problem solver.
+And learning they can overcome obstacles builds self-confidence (like finally finding the know-how to move that arm that keeps getting stuck beneath them as they roll onto their belly).

 5) Grace, poise, assuredness and more.
 World renowned Hungarian pediatrician Dr. Emmi Pikler went against the grain in 1946 when she advocated natural gross motor development — “non-interference” in a healthy child’s development.
 She studied the contrasts between the children who had been taught, propped, positioned and restricted in devices like infant seats, walkers and bouncers, and those who were given freedom of movement and allowed to develop at their own rate.
 Dr. Pikler found that the natural approach not only affected the quality of motor skills, but also influenced “all other areas of growth – social, emotional, cognitive – and even character development.”
 “Pikler babies”, as the children in her practice were known, could be easily distinguished at the parks in Budapest, because they were “poised and graceful, alert and friendly, and so confidently independent.”

 6) Safety.
-When our infant spends his day developing motor skills naturally, he becomes well-practiced and deeply in tune with his physical capabilities.
-He has better control and takes only calculated risks.
+When our infants spend their day developing motor skills naturally, they become well-practiced and deeply in tune with their physical capabilities.
+They have better control and take only calculated risks.
 These children learn to fall safely and get up again, and they seldom have serious physical accidents.